medical-genomics-group/data-analysis/README.md

 # data-analysis
-Course material for Data Analysis
+Course material for a very basic course in data analysis